ktechhydle/mprun_repo/.github/PULL_REQUEST_TEMPLATE.md

 <!--
   You are awesome!
   Thanks for contributing to our project, any help is greatly supported!
-  If your PR is merged we will add you to our software credits document (https://docs.google.com/document/d/1r-HFww2g-71McWNktCsRq363_n6Pjlog89ZnsTmf3ec/edit?usp=sharing)
-  Of course only if you specify us adding you in the checklist Please, DO NOT DELETE ANY TEXT from this template! (unless instructed).
+  If your PR is merged we will add you to our software credits document (internal data/_credits.txt) This will only happen if you specify us adding you in the checklist below Please, DO NOT DELETE ANY TEXT from this template! (unless instructed).
 -->
 ## Breaking change